 Our Company is exposed to price fluctuations primarily as a result of anticipated purchases of raw and packaging materials, fuel, and energy.
 Primary exposures include corn, wheat, soybean oil, sugar, cocoa, paperboard, natural gas, and diesel fuel.
 We have historically used the combination of long-term contracts with suppliers, and exchange-traded futures and option contracts to reduce price fluctuations in a desired percentage of forecasted raw material purchases over a duration of generally less than 18 months.
 During 2006, we entered into two separate 10-year over-the-counter commodity swap transactions to reduce fluctuations in the price of natural gas used principally in our manufacturing processes.
-The notional amount of the swaps totaled \$146 million as of January 2, 2010 and equates to approximately 50% of our North America manufacturing needs over the remaining hedge period.
-At year-end 2008 the notional amount was \$167 million.
+The notional amount of the swaps totaled \$125 million as of January 1, 2011 and equates to approximately 50% of our North America manufacturing needs over the remaining hedge period.
+At year-end January 2, 2010 the notional amount was \$146 million.

-The total notional amount of commodity derivative instruments at year-end 2009, including the North America natural gas swaps, was \$213 million, representing a settlement obligation of approximately \$16 million.
-Assuming a 10% decrease in year-end commodity prices, the settlement obligation would increase by approximately \$18 million, generally offset by a reduction in the cost of the underlying commodity purchases.
-The total notional amount of commodity derivative instruments at year-end 2008, including the natural gas swaps, was \$267 million, representing a settlement obligation of approximately \$16 million.
-Assuming a 10% decrease in year-end commodity prices, this settlement obligation would increase by approximately \$24 million, generally offset by a reduction in the cost of the underlying commodity purchases.
+The total notional amount of commodity derivative instruments at year-end 2010, including the North America natural gas swaps, was \$379 million, representing a settlement obligation of approximately \$16 million.
+The total notional amount of commodity derivative instruments at year-end 2009, including the natural gas swaps, was \$213 million, representing a settlement obligation of approximately \$16 million.
+Assuming a 10% decrease in year-end commodity prices, the settlement obligation would have increased by approximately \$36 million at year-end 2010, and \$18 million at year-end 2009, generally offset by a reduction in the cost of the underlying commodity purchases.

 In some instances the Company has reciprocal collateralization agreements with counterparties regarding fair value positions in excess of certain thresholds.
 These agreements call for the posting of collateral in the form of cash, treasury securities or letters of credit if a fair value loss position to the Company or our counterparties exceeds a certain amount.
-There were no collateral balance requirements at January 2, 2010 or January 3, 2009.
+There were no collateral balance requirements at January 1, 2011 or January 2, 2010.